Horizon4/final-project-horizon/doc/sprint0/PB.md

 - Condition of Satisfaction
     1. When I wish to visit more than one destination, I should be able to toggle on a field to do this option

-### Story 11

-- As a traveller on a budget, I should be able to enter a budget and see the budget decrease as I go along in the process of completing a travel itinerary

-- Condition of Satisfaction
-    1. As completing my travel itinerary, I should be able to see my current remaining budget around the corner of the screen